Guidelines for prose (written content)

 Exceptions to hard-wrapping are:

-• long links (internal or external) where it is preferable to have the link on it’s own line and NOT wrap it.
+• long links (internal or external) where it is preferable to have the link on its own line and NOT wrap it.

 • markdown tables.